 Even though the carpet industry was not very fervent, the different influences certainly contributed to the distinctive style of Persian rugs.
 Which became fashionable items from the Safavid Dynasty onwards.

 Persian rugs history

 The cultural significance of weaving peaked during the Safavid Dynasty (1499-1722).
 When it was transformed into a thriving commercial activity.

 Particularly remarkable is the period of ruler Shah Abbas (1587 – 1629), who transformed the city Esfahan into a trade centre for rugs.
 There, people from all over the world came to buy and admire beautiful hand-knotted rugs.

-One of the more splendid examples of rugs from the Safavid Dynasty is the Ardabil carpet, which is also one of the biggest carpets in the world.
-The huge Ardabil carpet was divided into two parts, one of which is on display at the Victoria & Albert museum in London.
+One of the more splendid examples of rugs from the Safavid Dynasty is the Ardabil carpet.
+This is also one of the biggest carpets in the world.
+The huge Ardabil carpet was divided into two parts.
+One of which is on display at the Victoria & Albert museum in London.

 During the Safavid Dynasty the weaving art was very important, and rugs were exported all over the world.
 As a result, rug production became central to the economy of the country.

 The rugs were extremely precious, not only because of the materials used such as silk, but also because of the complimentary thread.
 Silver and gold threads were used for the most expensive commissions.